palaashatri/YelpCamp/README.md

+>Marking this as deprecated and archived.
+Heroku, in all their almighty brilliance deleted my account, also removing all my API keys and everything.
+They can literally, buzz off.

 # YelpCamp
 > A Yelp-clone for finding camps.
 Made for the Colt Steele Web Dev Bootcamp.
 * Built on Node.js and MongoDB